Nanzhao: Buddhism

 Buddhism practiced in Nanzhao and the Dali Kingdom was known as Azhali (Acharya), founded around 821-824 by a monk from India called Li Xian Maishun.
 More monks from India arrived in 825 and 828 and built a temple in Heqing.
 In 839, an acharya named Candragupta entered Nanzhao.
 Quanfengyou appointed him as a state mentor and married his sister Yueying to Candragupta.
 It was said that he meditated in a thatched cottage of Fengding Mountain in the east of Heqing, and became an "enlightened God."
 He established an altar to propagate tantric doctrines in Changdong Mountain of Tengchong.
 Candragupta continued to propagate tantric doctrines, translated the tantric scripture The Rites of the Great Consecration, and engaged in water conservancy projects.
 He left for his homeland later on and possibly went to Tibet to propagate his teachings.
 When he returned to Nanzhao, he built Wuwei Temple.

 In 851, an inscription in Jianchuan dedicated images to Maitreya and Amitabha.
 The Nanzhao king Quanfengyou commissioned Chinese architects from the Tang dynasty to build the Three Pagodas.
 The last king of Nanzhao established Buddhism as the official state religion.
 In the Nanzhao Tushu juan, the Nanzhao Buddhist elite are depicted with light skin whereas the people who oppose Buddhism are depicted as short and dark skinned.
+The 899 Nanzhao tuzhuan gives depicts and recounts how the Acuoye Guanyin helped found Nanzhao.

-Azhali is considered a sect of Tantrism or esoteric Buddhism.
+Azhali is considered a sect of Tantrism or esoteric Buddhism, which continued to be practiced in Nanzhao's successor states, the Changhe (903-27), Tianxing (927-28), Yining (928-37), and Dali kingdoms.
 Acharya itself means guru or teacher in Sanskrit.
 According to Azhali practices among the Bai people, acharyas were allowed to marry and have children.
 The position of acharya was hereditary.
 The acharyas became state mentors in Nanzhao and held great influence until the Mongol conquest of China in the 13th century, during which the acharyas called upon various peoples to resist the Mongol rulers and later the Chinese during the Ming conquest of Yunnan.
 Zhu Yuanzhang banned the dissemination of Azhali Buddhism for a time before setting up an office to administer the religion.

 The area had a strong connection with Tantric Buddhism, which has survived to this day at Jianchuan and neighboring areas.
 The worship of Guanyin and Mahākāla is very different from other forms of Chinese Buddhism.
 Nanzhao likely had strong religious connections with the Pagan Kingdom in what is today Myanmar, as well as Tibet and Bengal (see Pala Empire).